 - How Much is Your Injury Claim Worth?

 Fatigue Increases Accident Likelihood from 11 to 65 Percent

-Motorists routinely do things to reduce the chances of an accident.
+Motorists routinely do things to reduce the chances of being in a car accident.
 We turn off our cell phones, minimize distractions and drive defensively whenever possible.
 Unfortunately, though, we also drive when we haven’t had enough sleep at night.
 Whether first thing in the morning after too little sleep or late in the evening after a long day, drowsy drivers increase their odds of being in an accident.
 When we’re tired, it can be difficult to focus on the task at hand, and our reaction times become delayed.
 This combination of factors leads to a staggering increase in the likelihood of a wreck.